fommil/fpmortals/manuscript/complete.md

 we'd expect to find in a collection library is probably on `Foldable` and if it isn't already, it probably should be.

-We'll conclude with some variations of the methods we've already seen.
+We will conclude with some variations of the methods we've already seen.
 First there are methods that take a `Semigroup` instead of a `Monoid`:

 {lang="text"}